-Originally invented in the 1970s, the Internet is now used by over 4.72 billion people, which is equivalent to more than 55% of the world’s total population.
+Originally invented in the 1970s, the Internet is now used by over 6 billion people, representing approximately 73% of the world’s population.

 But who actually owns the Internet?

-The internet contains many different bits and pieces, each of which is controlled by an organization.
+The internet contains many different bits and pieces, each controlled by an organization.
 A few of these organizations can control the level of access the general public has to the Internet.

-Following are the main organizations that play a crucial in developing Internet technology, standards, infrastructure, and services.
-They do not own the whole system but can impact your internet experience.
+The following are the main organizations that play a crucial role in developing Internet technology, standards, infrastructure, and services.
+They do not own the entire system, but they can still affect your internet experience.

 Table of Contents